 4. Hi-Lux Optics 3-9X40mm Muzzleloader Rifle Scope

-The Hi-Lux Optics Toby Bridges Scope is another stellar choice for muzzleloader rifles thanks to its price, its features, and its overall construction.
+This Hi-Lux Optics scope is another stellar choice for muzzleloader rifles thanks to its price, its features, and its overall construction.

-In my time with the Toby Bridges Scope, I found that it had an excellent set of lenses, which were boosted by special coatings to improve durability and light transmission.
+In my time with the this, I found that it had an excellent set of lenses, which were boosted by special coatings to improve durability and light transmission.
 The optics produced clear, high-contrast sight pictures, which I truly appreciated when pairing it with a high-recoil muzzleloader rifle.
+I also noticed very good glass clarity and reticle sharpness even at long distances.
+The reticle stayed visibly crisp when zooming from 3x to 9x magnification.
+I did not observe any noticeable parallax error or shifting of the reticle within the sight picture during several range sessions.
+This allowed for consistent precision when dialing in shots.
 On the downside, eye relief could be a bit better at the higher magnification ranges.

 Regardless, this low-weight rifle optic features a reticle with low crossbars that can point your ballistic load right at the target at distances of up to 250 yards away.
 That kind of target assistance could be worthwhile, particularly if you are still learning the ropes of muzzleloader rifle shooting.